“Sometimes the biggest gifts,” my mother would tell me, “arrive in the smallest packages.”

 To a casual observer, the Ninth Circuit’s decision may not seem like a major legal event.
 Yet, for immigrants, the opportunity to obtain their A-file, while their cases are still pending, could become a new weapon in their fight against deportation and removal.

-Prior to the Ninth Circuit decision, the only option available was to file a Freedom of Information Act (FOIA) request.
+Prior to the Ninth Circuit decision, the only option open to immigrants who face deportation charges at immigration court for obtaining copies of the government’s records on them was to file a Freedom of Information Act (FOIA) request.

 Given the urgency of defending against deportation, this drawn-out process is often not much help.